-- The Human Rights Act 1998 guarantees respect for a person's private and family life, home and correspondence. - The Data Protection Act 2018 (DPA) concerns personal information, which includes facts and opinions about an individual which might identify them. - Other UK legislation may at specific times over-ride the Human Rights Act and the UK General Data Protection Regulations, Eg suspected terrorist activity or in relation to specific safeguarding concerns - DBC will always ensure that the appropriate legislative framework is followed for the specific situation. - The Privacy and Electronic Communications Regulations 2003 updated 2016 (PECR) provide the legislative framework in relation to all electronic Direct Marketing. - The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 which enshrines the European General Data Protection Regulations 2018 (GDPR) following the UK exit from the EU on 31/12/2020 -The principles and requirements of these regulations (UK GDPR) provides the basis for this policy. - At the current time DBC does not have any Overseas Customers other than the Isle of Man.
+- The Human Rights Act 1998 guarantees respect for a person's private and family life, home and correspondence. - The Data Protection Act 2018 (DPA) concerns personal information, which includes facts and opinions about an individual which might identify them. - Other UK legislation may at specific times over-ride the Human Rights Act and the UK General Data Protection Regulations, Eg suspected terrorist activity or in relation to specific safeguarding concerns DCC-i will always ensure that the appropriate legislative framework is followed for the specific situation.

+- The Privacy and Electronic Communications Regulations 2003 updated 2016 (PECR) provide the legislative framework in relation to all electronic Direct Marketing. - The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 which enshrines the European General Data Protection Regulations 2018 (GDPR) following the UK exit from the EU on 31/12/2020 -The principles and requirements of these regulations (UK GDPR) provides the basis for this policy. - At the current time DCC-i does not have any Overseas Customers other than the Isle of Man.
 The Isle of Man is covered for the purposes of Information Sharing by an 'Adequacy Agreement' between the UK and IOM that confirms that any organisation complying with its respective legislation is operating at a standard high enough to protect the sharing of data between the UK and IOM.
-This policy will be reviewed if DBC expands its customer base to include any customers outside the UK and IOM. - Daisy Bogg Consultancy Ltd is currently transitioning to a new company DCC Interactive Limited, known as DCC-i, which will acquire DBC in its entirety.
-During the legal transition process which commences on the 1st January 2021 all Data provided to either company will be available to the other - this will be made clear to all customers in the Privacy Notice.
-The Directors of DCC-i will be legally responsible for this process and for ensuring all the activities of DBC/DCCi are compliant with this policy.
-All DBC staff and associates are individually responsible for complying with the law.
+This policy will be reviewed if DCC-i expands its customer base to include any customers outside the UK and IOM. - The Directors of DCC-i are legally responsible for ensuring all the activities of DCC-i are compliant with this policy.
+The named Director is Chloe Whittall.
+All DCC-i staff and associates are individually responsible for complying with the law and are expected to read this policy as part of their induction to DCC-i and on each occasion that it is updated.
+This instruction will be given by email and recorded in Team Meeting notes and compliance will be checked via the Supervision Policy.